-In respect of "Material uncertainties relating to going concern"
+1. In respect of "Material uncertainties relating to going concern"

-As explained in the section headed note 2.1 to the consolidated financial statements, notwithstanding that the Group's consolidated financial statements for the year ended 31 March 2022 have been prepared on a going concern basis, there are conditions together with other matters described there indicate the existence of material uncertainties which may cast significant doubt about the Group's ability to continue as a going concern.
-In view of such conditions, the Company has, during the course of audit, provided to the Company's auditor with all available information and has given careful consideration to the Group's current liquidity, performance and available resources in considering the Group's ability to continue as a going concern.
-The Company has taken and will continue to implement the measures as further detailed in note 2.1 to the consolidated financial statements to rectify the matters in relation to the disclaimer of opinion.
-Based on the plans and measures, the directors of the Company are of the opinion that the Group will have sufficient working capital to satisfy its requirements for at least the next twelve months from the date of this report and, accordingly, the directors of the Company are satisfied that it is appropriate to prepare the consolidated financial statements on a going concern basis.
+As explained in the section headed note 2, notwithstanding that the Group's consolidated financial statements for the year ended 31 March 2023 have been prepared on a going concern basis, there are conditions together with other matters about the Group's ability to continue as a going concern.
+In view of such conditions, the Company has, during the course of audit, provided to the Company's auditor ("Auditor") with all available information and has give careful consideration to the Group's current liquidity, performance and available resources in considering the Group's ability to continue as a going concern.
+The Company has taken and will continue to implement the measures as further detailed in note 2 to rectify the matters in relation to the disclaimer of opinion.
+Based on the plans and measures, the directors of the Company are satisfied that it is appropriate to prepare the consolidate financial statements on a going concern basis.